Please note that Library policies are intended to help maintain an environment that is conducive to study and research.

 Use of Andersen Library's and Lenox Library's Instructional Spaces

-The University of Wisconsin - Whitewater Libraries' instructional spaces are primarily used to provide library patrons with instruction in the use of information resources available through the Libraries, such as the online catalog and other electronic research tools.
+The University of Wisconsin - Whitewater Libraries' instructional spaces are primarily used to provide library patrons with information literacy instruction.
 During times when the facilities are not scheduled for instructional purposes, the facilities are open for general computer use.
-These open lab times are restricted to UW-Whitewater students, faculty, and staff only.
-Non-University patrons are welcome to use any of the other computer workstations available in the public areas of the Library.

 See also the campus Facilities and Grounds Use Policy.

 First priority is given tolibrary instruction provided by Library staff to UW-Whitewater faculty, staff, and students, and other patron groups.
 Second priority is given toother instructional uses of the facility, such as information literacy instruction by non-Library UW-Whitewater faculty to students or demonstration/training sessions for Library staff.
 Such sessions must not conflict with scheduled library instruction sessions.
 The Coordinator for Library Instruction oversees the scheduling of instructional spaces.
 Because library instruction sessions may be scheduled during any of the Library's normal operating hours and the number and times of sessions will vary from week to week, this facility may not be scheduled for regular meetings of university classes.
 All other uses must be approved by the Library Director.
 During times when this facility is scheduled for instructional use, only valid attendees of the scheduled session(s), such as students enrolled in the class, and the instructor may be in the room.